PaulArthurM/PaulArthurM-.github.io/_pages/about.md

 I am currently completing my PhD in bioinformatics, with a focus on the analysis of single-cell time-series datasets.
 My research primarily involves temporally resolved lineage tracing, aiming to better understand cellular processes over time.

 The goal of my research is to contribute to a deeper understanding of cellular dynamics, particularly in the context of response to treatment and disease progression.

-### Looking for a postdoc position

-As I near the completion of my PhD, I am seeking postdoctoral positions that align with my expertise in single-cell data analysis.
-I am interested in joining a team where collaboration and the application of diverse computational methods are integral to the research approach.